-The vacancy is the result of the decision by current Chairman Jeff Espich, R-Uniondale, to retire from his legislative post directing the chambers financial policy.
+The vacancy is the result of current Chairman Jeff Espich, R-Uniondale, retiring his legislative post directing the chambers' financial policy.

-A number of names from the House Republican caucus have been floated, but House Speaker Brian Bosma wont make any official announcement until after the election.
+A number of names from the House Republican caucus have been floated and House Speaker Brian Bosma won't make any official announcement until after the election.

-Espich said splitting up Ways and Means wouldnt be the worst thing, calling the chairmanship a big job for a newcomer.
+Espich said splitting Ways and Means up "wouldn't be the worst thing," noting it's a big job for a newcomer.

-Breaking the committee in two would allow Bosma to add another member to the leadership ranks, which includes increased pay, responsibility and political stature.
+Breaking the committee into two would allow Bosma to add another member to the leadership ranks, which includes increased pay, responsibility and political stature.

 To contact Niki Kelly email her at email@example.com or follow her on Twitter @nkellyatJG.